crossplane/docs/content/knowledge-base/guides/write-a-composition-function-in-go.md

 ```
 {{</expand>}}

-Run the function-xbuckets unit tests using the `go test` command:
+Run the unit tests using the `go test` command:

 ```shell
 go test -v -cover .